“Snow provokes responses that reach right back to childhood.”Andy Goldsworthy, Photographer & Environmentalist

 Arrival & Departure

-Your guides meet you in the cool mountain town of Bozeman, Montana the morning of the first day of the trip.
-If it’s possible for you to fly and arrive that morning before 9 AM, we will meet you at the airport.
+Your guides meet you in the cool mountain town of Bozeman, Montana around lunchtime of the first day of the trip.
+If it’s possible for you to fly and arrive that morning, we can meet you at the airport.
 Otherwise, you can arrive any time the day before the trip begins.
-We’ll return to Bozeman’s airport the last afternoon of the trip by 12:15 PM, allowing you to fly out by 1:00 PM or so.
-We can also leave you in Big Sky or Bozeman so you can extend your stay.
-Bozeman (airport code BZN) is served by many major airlines: Alaska Air, Allegient, Delta, Frontier, and United.
+We’ll return to Bozeman’s airport the last afternoon of the trip, allowing you to fly out that afternoon.
+We can also leave you in downtown Bozeman so you can extend your stay, or visit nearby Big Sky Ski Resort.
+Bozeman (airport code BZN) is served by many major airlines: Alaska Air, Allegiant, Delta, Frontier, and United.

-- All your transportation is included once you meet your guides on the first day.
-Cost for a private snowcoach into and out of Yellowstone National Park is not included, but we will book this for you and add this cost to your invoice.
+- All your transportation is included once you meet your guides on the first day except for the cost of our private snowcoach into and out of Yellowstone National Park, but we will book this for you and add this cost to your invoice.

-- NOT INCLUDED: Equipment rental, beverages, desserts, some lunches, optional gratuities to your guides, personal expenses and travel to and from the destination.
+- NOT INCLUDED: Snowshoe rental, snowcoach (see above), beverages, desserts, optional gratuities to your guides, personal expenses, and travel to and from the destination.

 When To Travel

-Old Faithful is at 7,375 feet of elevation, so winter in Yellowstone can be cold and snowy.
+Gardiner is over 5,000 feet and Mammoth Hot Springs is over 6,000 feet in elevation, so winter in Yellowstone can be cold and snowy.
 The key for a snowshoeing vacation is to pick the time period when there is plenty of snow on the ground and yet temperatures are moderate.
 In the early winter, in December and January, daytime highs average only 27 degrees and the snowpack is not yet full.
-So we prefer the months of February and March when there is usually more snow on the ground, temperatures are warmer, and we have more daylight hours.
+So we prefer late January through early March when there is usually more snow on the ground, temperatures are warmer, and we have more daylight hours.
 Keep in mind it is still cold and snowy in these months but that is what we expect with a winter tour!
-Note snow coaches stop running in mid-March.
+Note snowcoaches stop running in early March.